History of Compton College

-The former Compton Community College was established in 1927 as a component of the Compton Union High School District.
+The Compton Community College District (CCCD) was established in 1927 as a component of the Compton Union High School District.
 In 1950, voters approved a bond issue separating the college from the high school district.
-The new college campus was then constructed at the present site.
-After many successful years, and several challenging years, in June 2005 the Accrediting Commission for Community and Junior Colleges announced its decision to revoke Compton Collegeâ€™s accreditation.
+Construction of the new college campus was completed on the present site.
+Classes began on the new campus in fall 1956.

-In August 2006, the El Camino Community College District Board of Trustees approved a Memorandum of Understanding to provide educational and related support services to the Compton Community College District residents.
+In August 2006, the El Camino Community College District Board of Trustees approved a Memorandum of Understanding to provide educational and related support services to Compton Community College District residents.

 El Camino College provided accredited instructional and related support, in addition to administrative services, to meet the needs of Compton Community College District students.
 El Camino College courses were taught by CCCD employed faculty.

 Through the agreement, residents of the Compton Community College District continued to have access to university transfer and career and technical education opportunities, as well as financial aid, basic skills courses and related support services.